roboseb/pokemetrics/README.md

 pokedex dpad cycles through pokemon by id
 -animations for showing new pokemon
 -clean up fonts folder
--MUK IS BROKEN AGAIN/mothim/basculegion
--fix uppercase search glitch
+-MUK IS BROKEN AGAIN/mothim/basculegion/sinistcha(1013) -fix uppercase search glitch
+-break up css and js to stylize
+-fix bug with no entered weight/height
+-convert to pokemon again on unit switch
+-add explanation for why some of the names are weird or certain pokemon don't show

 things done today
-added custom scrollbar to dom console style header add function for colouring types displayed style pokedex. update poke art scaling style.
-Add logic for coloring pokemon types.
+animated dpad
+add functions to dpad
+add help info to pokedex controls move wobble animation from poke art box to pokedex

 --Credits--